peymanmortazavi/garlic-models/README.md

 * Better documentation, there are some but not sure if it's good to set someone up their way.

+## How do I play with this?

+You can either use the docker-compose file in the `docker` directory to compile all tests and lab.cpp or if you have GCC 10 and C++ 20 around, you can just compile lab.cpp and take it for a ride!

+You might want to disable running tests in `tests/CMakeLists.txt` if that long compilation bothers you.

 ## Performance Tests

 Just don't run them :) they're not ready but if you do, run the following commands beforehand.